usecanvas/presence/README.md

 Note the top-level "errors" key, which is an array of error objects, which each have a single "detail" key.

+## How does it work?

+Longhouse is extremely simple.
+When a user joins, it sets a key in Redis with the format `spaces.${spaceUUID}.${userIdentity}` with a value of the user identity.
+The only validation it does is that the UUID is a v4 UUID and that the identity param is present (it can be any value).

+These keys have a default expire time of 60 seconds.

+In order to determine who is present in a given space, Longhouse just gets every key that matches the pattern `spaces.${spaceUUID}.*`.
+The user identity for each present user is in the key itself, the values are only used for testing purposes.

 ## Testing